UPDATE: This post was originally published on 17 October 2018 and was updated on 17 February 2020.

 With the advent of social media networks like Facebook, Twitter and LinkedIn, putting your best face forward has become a complex endeavor.
 One of the most common areas of confusion involves selecting the right size for your social media profile pictures.
-This updated guide should help.
+This updated guide to social media image sizes should help.

-Editor’s note: If you build your website using GoDaddy’s Website Builder, social media integration is baked-in.
+Editor’s note: If you build your website using GoDaddy’s Websites + Marketing, social media integration is baked-in.

 Social media profile picture sizes